jndudek/ICARIS/README.md

 git status - status of repo, good for if you've added files

-git log - log of changes
+git log - log of changes - will require exit

+exit command - Q control M or Q control